Wen Hair Care

 Serious Skin and Hair Reactions Related to Wen Cleansing Conditioner

-Across the U.S., users of the Wen Hair Care line have reports significant adverse effects dating back to at least 2010.
+Across the U.S., users of the Wen Hair Care line have reported significant adverse effects dating back to at least 2010.
 Some consumers have balded, in patches or completely, after use of the Cleansing Conditioner.
 In the most severe cases, users report balding after only one to three uses of the Cleansing Conditioner.
 Other users report itching and rashes on the scalp.

 Due to limited regulation in the hair care and cosmetics industries, research about the product is limited.
 Some users report that Wen Hair Care is a good product for those with thicker hair, but those with thinner hair follicles do need proper cleansing.
 The Wen Cleansing Conditioner may not provide enough cleaning agent, which can lead to build-up around the hair follicle, and could contribute to some of the severe side effects.